KRS-dev/Reproducing-PSMNet/README.md

 32x32, 64x64).
 These pooled features are led through convolutions where after they are up-sampled to the same HxW dimensions again.
-Both image’s features are combined into a 4D cost volume for each disparity level (HeightxWidthxFeaturexDisparity).
+Both image’s features are combined into a 4D cost volume for each disparity level (Height x Width x Features x Disparity).
 The 3D CNN consists out of a multiple stackhourglass type 3D convolutions with residual connections.
 The final disparity is calculated using regression with the following formula , where *D*<sub>*max*</sub> is the maximum